exric10/ab-go/README.md

 ![](/images/keep-alive_proof.png)

-To compare if the implementation is working correctly, I am going to run the same test that I made with `ab` and they should have the same behaviour.
+To compare if the implementation is working correctly, I am going to run the same tests that I made with `ab`, and they should have the same behaviour.

 ## Results